 Microsoft’s Ranking Method using Hyperlinks in Blogs describes how more “PageRank” might be distributed to pages that are linked to by blogs.
-The patent has a heavy focus on describing how they might distinquish blogs and non-blogs.
+The patent focuses on explaining how they might distinguish blogs and non-blogs.

-I wrote about their approach in Do Search Engines Love Blogs?
-Microsoft Explores an Algorithm to Increase PageRank for Pages Linked to by Blogs.
+Did I write about their approach in Do Search Engines Love Blogs?
+Microsoft Explores an algorithm to Increase PageRank for Pages Linked to my Blogs.
 Why blogs?
-The patent’s inventors tell us that blogs tend to be:
+The patent inventors tell us that blogs tend to be:

-…frequently updated, more informational rather than personal, and free of spam.
+…frequently updated, more informational than personal, and free of spam.

-The approach was tested with a large number of pages, but they tell us that it might lose some value as more “spam blogs” become prevalent on the Web.
+The approach was tested with many pages, but they tell us that it might lose some value as more “spam blogs” become prevalent on the Web.

-This particular method may have lost some value over the past couple of years with the proliferation of splogs, and may be a good example of a reranking method that might potentially change over time.
+This particular method may have lost some value over the past couple of years with the proliferation of splogs.
+It may be an excellent example of reranking search results that might change over time.

 9. By Ages of Linking Domains

-While the age or “maturity” of a domain might be something that helps a web page rank higher in search results, a Microsoft patent filing, Ranking Domains Using Domain Maturity, looks instead at the ages of domains linking to another domain.
+While the age of “maturity” of a domain might be something that helps a web page rank higher in search results, a Microsoft patent filing, Ranking Domains Using Domain Maturity, looks instead at the ages of domains linking to another part.

-A page might rank higher if it is linked to by sites that have some age to them, and have been around the block a few times, instead of ones newly on the Web.
-The patent filing does tell us that the “maturity” of a domain may be reset if the domain expires or changes hands.
+A page might rank higher if it is linked to sites that have some age and have been around the block a few times instead of ones newly on the Web.
+The patent filing does t l us that the “maturity” of a domain may be reset if the domain expires or changes hands.

 10. Diversification of Search Results

 The New York Times surprised us in 2007 with Google Keeps Tweaking Its Search Engine.
 The article introduced the concept of “Query Deserves Freshness” (QDF), which attempts to decide when searchers might want search results with fresher pages or with older pages.
-It’s a concept worth including in this set of reranking approaches, but it leads to the question “Do the search engines also try to follow a “Query Deserves Diversity” algorithm, to provide searchers with diverse results when queries might have more than one meaning?”
+It’s a concept worth incl ing in this set of reranking approaches.
+Still, it leads to the question, “Do the search engines also try to follow a “Query Deserves Diversity” algorithm to provide searchers with diverse results when queries might have more than one meaning?”

-Chances are that they do.
-When someone searches for a term like “java,” the intent might be to learn more about Java programming, or the island Java, or the beverage Java.
-A search engine could just show the most relevant and important pages that come up in a search for “java,” (probably the programming language everywhere in the world but the island of Java).
-But some searchers might be more interested in the coffee or the island.
-Some diversity in search results may be a good idea.
+The chances are that they do.
+When someone searches for a term like “java,” the intent might be to learn more about Java programming, the island Java, or the beverage Java.
+A search engine could just ow the most relevant and essential pages that come up in a search for “java” (probably the programming language everywhere in the world but the island of Java).
+But some searchers might be interested in the coffee or the island, and some diversity in search results may be a good idea.

 A Microsoft patent, Diversifying Search Results for Improved Search and Personalization, tells us what they might look at when deciding to diversify query results.

-I covered those in Reranking Search Results Based Upon Personalization and Diversification, and it’s possible that Google and Yahoo both look at similar factors in deciding when to diversify the search results that they show.
+I covered those in Reranking Search Results Based Upon Personalization and Diversification, and Google and Yahoo both may look at similar factors in deciding when to diversify the search results that they show.